 Band Peg Holes

-If that’s something you really want to do, you should go with the G3 or G6, which both have band peg holes along their base…
+If that’s something you really want to do, you should go with the G20, G6 or G3, all of which have band peg holes along their base…

 …But what if you love everything else about the G12, and just wish you could do band work on it?

-Well, don’t give up on your dream of owning the Monster G12 just yet.
+Well, don’t give up on your dream of owning the Force USA G12 just yet.

 There is a DIY workaround for getting band pegs: You can install a set of mountable band pegs outside of the G12.
 You’d simply bolt them into your into your concrete floor or your lifting platform if you have one.
 This is a surprisingly affordable option and an easy DIY project if you have some basic handyman skills.

-You can’t bolt the Monster G12 to the floor.
+You can’t bolt the Force USA G12 to the floor.

 But luckily, there’s no real need to do so because:

-- The Monster G12 is a behemoth of a machine, as is.
-It feels rock solid even without any weight plates on it.
-This is because it’s commercial grade, has a significantly wider frame than the residential models and has whopping 402 lbs of selectorized plates built into — for a total unit weight of 950 lbs!
+- The Force USA G12 is a behemoth of a machine, as is.
+It feels rock-solid even without any weight plates on it.
+This is because it has a significantly wider frame than the residential models and a whopping 402 lbs of selectorized plates built into it — for a total unit weight of 950 lbs!